erickhun/blog/content/posts/volleyball-and-beach-volleyball-in-taipei.md

 </div>

+Here our group playing in Fulong Beach (we've setup the net):
+{{< youtube XCAOxoogV0U >}}

-And here when we played in Wanli beach (with an okay net):
+And here when we played in Wanli beach (with an okay net) - costs 300TWD/head 😅:
 {{< youtube hMlnLMPhZdI >}}

 I've tried to ask Taipei City if it was possible to play in Daan Park (that would be awesome isn't it?), but received a negative response, even though they can play [basket ball](https://goo.gl/maps/hSfF91PNTJGXdNcNA) there 🤔.
 If anyone would know how to convince the city to let us play in parks, please let me know 🙏

 ![Ask Taipei City to use net in Parks](/img/volleyball-taipei/taipei-city-use-net-in-parks.png)

 ## Outdoor volleyball